Data Center Temperature Sensor Placement

 Climate control and temperature sensors help you monitor and adjust the conditions within your data center.
 They make it relatively straightforward to observe temperature and moisture content shifts for your data center as a whole and individual racks.

 By keeping track of patterns and consistently monitoring the shifts, you can modify the internal conditions to support optimal efficiency and prevent downtime.
-But before you can place sensors or keep accurate tabs on your units, you have to understand the current airflow and threshold of your center.
+However, you must understand your center’s current airflow and threshold before placing sensors or keeping accurate tabs on your units.

-Some units may have different tolerances than others when it comes to temperature, and layout can affect the threshold levels and airflow pattern.
-It’s critical to know the general temperature limits of your center as well as the individual needs of each computer or rack so you can provide effective cooling solutions.
+Some units may tolerate temperature fluctuations better than others, and layout can affect the threshold levels and airflow pattern.
+It’s critical to know the general temperature limits of your center and the individual needs of each computer or rack to provide effective cooling solutions.

-As a starting point, it’s essential to meet all national and local codes that require compliance, such as the regulations of the National Fire Protection Association (NFPA) — particularly NFPA 75 and 76, which relate to fire suppression and cooling.
+As a starting point, you should comply with all national and local codes, such as National Fire Protection Association (NFPA) regulations — particularly NFPA 75 and 76, which relate to fire suppression and cooling.
 Data center managers can also follow design, performance and green standards for optimal environment control, as well as international infrastructure standards and certifications, such as those of the American National Standards Institute (ANSI).

 Wireless sensor networks (WSNs) can also help you retrofit your center to create a more energy-efficient cooling environment.
 Developed as early as 2001, energy efficiency retrofitting involves installing a meshed system of individual sensors linked by a common wireless fidelity network.
 WSNs actively measure temperatures within your data center and allow your operator to gain a more in-depth view of environmental conditions and trends.